+IEEE 29119-4 Software and systems engineering -- Software testing -- Part 4: Test techniques

+ISO 26514 Systems and software engineering–requirements for designers and developers of user documentation.

-ISO 24765-2017 System and Software Engineering – Vocabulary, Second Edition,
+ISO 24765 System and Software Engineering – Vocabulary

 Order of Precedence

-This standard establishes requirements to implement a systematic approach to SA, Software Safety, and IV&V for software created, acquired, provided, or maintained by or for NASA but does not supersede nor waive established Agency requirements found in other documentation.
+This standard establishes requirements to implement a systematic approach to Software Assurance, Software Safety, and IV&V for software created, acquired, provided, or maintained by or for NASA but does not supersede nor waive established Agency requirements found in other documentation.

-Conflicts between the Software Assurance and Software Safety Standard and other requirements documents will be resolved by the responsible SMA and engineering TA(ies), per NPR 1400.1, NASA Directives and Charters Procedural Requirements, and NPR 7120.10, Technical Standards for NASA Programs and Projects.
+Conflicts between the Software Assurance and Software Safety Standard and other requirements documents are resolved by the responsible SMA and engineering TA(s), per NPR 1400.1, NASA Directives and Charters Procedural Requirements, and NPR 7120.10, Technical Standards for NASA Programs and Projects.

 Acronyms and Definitions